nohero765/truckersmp-macos/README.md

 Run `pip3 install truckersmp-cli`, then click **↻ Re-detect** in the sidebar.
 You can also click **⚕ Diagnose CLI** for a detailed diagnostic report.

 **Game launches but crashes immediately**
-Try switching translators (e.g. D3DMetal → DXVK).
+Try switching translators (e.g. DXMT → DXVK → D3DMetal) in crossover.
 The live log highlights known errors with suggested fixes inline.

 **Wine processes linger after stopping**
-Use **Force Kill** from the sidebar — it kills every Wine-related process.
+Use **Force Kill** from the sidebar it kills every Wine-related process.
 As a last resort.

 **Discord RPC not working**
 Make sure Discord is running before launching the game.
 Use **▶ Test it!** to verify.
-Check that your Application ID is correct and the `truckersmp` image asset exists in your Discord app.
+Check that your Application ID is correct.

-**Server pings show "—"**
-Some networks block outbound connections to game ports.
-The pings use a TCP handshake to the server's listed IP and port; if your firewall or ISP blocks those, no value will appear (this does not affect actually playing).

-**The UI feels laggy**
-Turn off **Cool UI** in Settings → Launcher Options.
-The frosted-glass blur is GPU-bound and can stutter on older Macs.

 ---

 ## Contributing